hibernate-redis/hibernate-redis/README.md

 ### How to monitor hibernate-cache is running

-run "redis-cli monitor" command in terminal. you can see putting cached items, retrieving cached items.
+Run "redis-cli monitor" command in terminal. you can see putting cached items, retrieving cached items.

 ### Sample code

-read [HibernateCacheTest.java][3] for more usage.
+Read [HibernateCacheTest.java][3] for more usage.